• Skip to primary navigation

 Instructions

-1. Heat oven and prepare the pans.
-Adjust oven rack to the middle position and preheat to 350 degrees F. Grease two 8.5-by 4.5-inch loaf pasn generously with nonstick cooking spray.
+1. Adjust oven rack to the middle position and preheat to 350℉.
+Grease two 9-by 5-inch loaf pans with nonstick cooking spray or line with parchment paper and grease lightly.

-3. Mix the batter.
-Add the pumpkin, eggs, and vegetable oil.
+3. Add the pumpkin puree, sugar, eggs, and vegetable oil.
 Mix until smooth.
 The batter will be thick.
+If adding chocolate chips, nuts, or dried cranberries, stir them in now.

-5. Cool on a wire rack.
-Place the pan on a wire rack to cool.
-Once cool to the touch, turn out onto a wire rack to cool completely.
+Place the pans on a wire rack to cool for 15 minutes and then turn the loaves out onto a wire rack to cool completely.

-6. Store on the counter or freeze.
-Wrapped tightly in foil, gluten-free pumpkin bread keeps up to 3 days at room temperature.
-Freeze the cooled loaf, wrapped in plastic wrap and foil, for up to four months.
+6. Store bread wrapped on the counter for up to 4 days.
+To freeze, wrap the cooled loaf in plastic wrap and foil and freeze for up to three months.

 Recipe Notes